AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Click the link below to take you to the CloudFormation page on the AWS Console with the pre-loaded template.
 Follow the instructions in the next steps to run the Cloudformation script.

-`CloudFormation for Aviatrix Secure Networking Platform Metered - 24x7 Support <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-metered-controller-24x7-support.template>`_
+`CloudFormation for Aviatrix Secure Networking Platform Metered - Copilot & 24x7 Support <https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=AviatrixController&templateURL=https://aviatrix-cloudformation-templates.s3-us-west-2.amazonaws.com/aws-cloudformation-aviatrix-metered-controller-copilot-24x7-support.template>`_

 For other products, check out `Other Aviatrix Products CloudFormation launch scripts  <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#other-aviatrix-products>`_.